Young Economists Conference

 16:45 - 18:15 Sessions 3

-Himmelbauer Clara: Mapping Daily Life: Mobility Patterns in the Austrian Time Use Survey Frauenlob Miriam: Decomposing the Decline of the Labor Share in Austria: A LMDI Decomposition across Sectors and within Manufacturing, 1980-2019
+Himmelbauer Clara: Who Cares?
+Social Class and the Outsourcing of Childcare in Austria Frauenlob Miriam: Decomposing the Decline of the Labor Share in Austria: A LMDI Decomposition across Sectors and within Manufacturing, 1980-2019

-Dammerer Quirin: The employment effects of working time reductions - a meta regression analysis Steinmaßl Paul: The Effectiveness of Environmental Policies in Reducing Population Exposure to Fine Particulate Matter
+Christoph Walch:Keeping-up effects in the borrowing behavior of US-households Steinmaßl Paul: The Effectiveness of Environmental Policies in Reducing Population Exposure to Fine Particulate Matter

 Stehle Matthias: The decline in union membership in Austria Geyer Niklas: Main drivers of inflation: Evidence for Austria